benjaminhuanghuang/ben-leetcode/_leetcode-category/leetcode-bfs.md

 - 1129.
 Shortest Path with Alternating Colors
 - 1162.
 As Far from Land as Possible                # queue
 - 1284.
 Minimum Number of Flips to Convert Binary Matrix to Zero Matrix     # BFS Search
+- 1298.
+Maximum Candies You Can Get from Boxes
 - 1305.
 All Elements in Two Binary Search Trees
 - 1306.
 Jump Game III                     # bfs search
 - 1311.
 Get Watched Videos by Your Friends